-Given the exercise needs and the purpose they were bred for, it’s no surprise that they are listed on AKC’s list of 15 most active dog breeds.
+Given the exercise needs and the purpose they were bred for, there’s little surprise that they’re listed on AKC’s list of 15 most active dog breeds.
 As such, our favorite activities for these dogs are fetch (catch) and swimming.

 Intelligent dogs are easy to train.
 And, there’s no doubt Golden Retrievers are smart.
 They will understand new commands with fewer than five repetitions.
 In addition, Goldens obey known commands the first time they are made – 95% or better of the time.

 In this dog intelligence bracket, the Golden Retriever ranks 4th behind only the Border Collie, the Poodle, and the German Shepherd.
 That’s some great company to be with!